Paul Ernster: Denver Broncos

-Ernster was drafted by the Denver Broncos, serving as their punter for two years, and was documented in A Few Seconds of Panic.
+Ernster was selected by the Denver Broncos in the seventh round of the 2005 NFL Draft with the 239th overall pick.
+He was their punter for two years, and was documented in A Few Seconds of Panic.
 After replacing Todd Sauerbrun in 2006, Ernster led the NFL in kickoff distance and was third in touchbacks.
 However, out of 32 punters with at least 40 punts, Ernster finished 28th with a gross average of 41.7 yards.

 Detroit Lions

 On April 11, 2008, Ernster was signed by the Detroit Lions.
 He was waived on July 29.

 Pittsburgh Steelers

-Ernster was claimed off waivers by the Pittsburgh Steelers on July 29, 2008 after punter Daniel Sepulveda tore his ACL.
+Ernster was claimed off waivers by the Pittsburgh Steelers on July 29, 2008, after punter Daniel Sepulveda tore his ACL.
 However, he was cut prior to the regular season.
 He was re-signed by the Steelers on November 5 after the team released punter Mitch Berger.
 The Steelers released Ernster and re-signed Berger on November 24 after Ernster turned in three below average performances, averaging just 31.3 yards a punt.